 And in 2004, he worked for the Student Conservation Association as an Urban Crew leader working with students from the Washington, DC area doing trail building and conservation work.

-Daryn also serves on the board of One Common Unity – a DC-based non-profit that works with young people to break cycles of violence and build compassionate, healthy communities through the transformative power of music, arts and peace education.
-He has served as both Chair and Vice Chair of the Board and has taken a leadership role in organizing their annual Peace Ride fundraiser.
+Daryn also serves on the board of the Montessori School of Northern Virginia.
+He has also served on the boards of the Peace and Justice Studies Association and One Common Unity – a DC-based non-profit that works with young people to break cycles of violence and build compassionate, healthy communities through the transformative power of music, arts and peace education.